Mednyj Aleut language

-Mednyj Aleut (also called Copper Island Creole or Copper Island Aleut) was a mixed language spoken on Bering Island.
+Mednyj Aleut (also called Copper Island Creole or Copper Island Aleut) is an extinct mixed language spoken on Bering Island.
 Mednyj Aleut is characterized by a blending of Russian and Aleut (primarily Attu) elements in most components of the grammar, but most profoundly in the verbal morphology.
 The Aleut component comprises the majority of the vocabulary, all the derivational morphology, part of the simple sentence syntax, nominal inflection and certain other grammatical means.
 The Russian components comprise verbal inflection, negation, infinitive forms, part of the simple sentence syntax and all of the compound sentence syntax.

 History

 Originally, the language was spoken by Alaskan Creoles on Copper Island, from where it takes its name.
 The Alaskan Creoles are the descendants of promyshlenniki men employed by the Russian-American Company (RAC) and Aleut and Alutiiq women, and formed a small but influential population in Russian Alaska.
 They were bilingual in Russian and Aleut, and were defined as a high-status special social group by the RAC.

 Due to increased contact with the Russian language in the 1940s, the majority of the population switched to using Russian instead of Mednyj Aleut.
 In 1970, the entire population of Medny Island was moved to Bering Island.
 It was spoken by two elderly speakers in Nikolskoe (Bering Island) until 2022.